 In elementary school at Villa Maria Academy, guided by exceptional faculty, outstanding academics, and the charism of the Sisters, Servants of the Immaculate Heart of Mary, girls are encouraged and expected to try new things, to work together, and to be leaders who serve their communities.
 In our all-girl environment, girls gain self-confidence and self-awareness.
 When girls come to Villa, they enter a kind and collaborative community that supports them on their journey to become their best selves.

 Curriculum development is an ongoing dynamic at Villa Maria Academy.
-Embedded within the framework of National Standards, the Common Core and State Standards, and directives from the Curriculum Supervisors of the IHM Community, the Villa Maria Academy academic program values the natural tendency of children to inquire, experience, find patterns, integrate meaning, and generate new questions.
+Embedded within the framework of National and State Standards, and directives from the Curriculum Supervisors of the IHM Community, the Villa Maria Academy academic program values the natural tendency of children to inquire, experience, find patterns, integrate meaning, and generate new questions.

 The integration of spirituality with academics enables the religion program to become a lived-reality, rather than an isolated subject area.
 This program at Villa Maria Academy is comprised of both catechetical and religious formation dimensions.
 Traditional prayers, as well as meditative and formative prayer are taught.

 The School Pledge provides the framework for the realization that there is a world beyond that of our personal existence.
 “I believe that Jesus is present in each of my classmates, and in all my teachers.
 And, therefore, all my actions will show my respect for Jesus.”